FalkorDB/ufc/README.md

 * Fighter's reach

 # Burr to structure our AI agents
 We will use [Burr](https://github.com/dagworks-inc/burr) to structure our AI agent.
-Burr is an open source Python library that allows you to model your application as a flow chart, which is great for building AI agents.
-It also comes an open source telemetry UI to help you debug and see the state of your application as it runs.
+Burr is an open-source Python library that allows you to model your application as a flow chart, which is great for building AI agents.
+It also comes with an open-source telemetry UI to help you debug and see the state of your application as it runs.

 # Querying the AI agent
 Once the data is loaded either into a Knowledge Graph or into a Vector DB, users can start asking the AI agent questions.
 For example: